expectedtodie/expectedtodie/_posts/2022-07-15-expectedtodie-part6.md

 Here is a map of our travel since June 2019!
 <img src="/images/blog/nomad-map-to-feb-2023.png" width="600px">

+There was something I noticed as we settled into our new lifestyle.
+It was much less stressful.
+I believe stress was a big factor in getting my cancer in the first place.
+I figure it started getting a foothold back in 2006 when I started a new job.
+I am in software development and I was to manage a team of 50 people.
+The first week, my boss came into my office physically shaking and said "Dave, I don't know how much longer I can take this.
+Prepare yourself to take on my job too."
+Yeah, that job was stressful alright and so was the next one after that.
+I just didn't realize what it was doing to my body until I did not have that stress anymore.

+Lesson Learned: “Learn to recognize when stress is impacting your body and learn how to de-stress”

 Well, back to the cancer.
-I did fly to Tampa in October 2019 for an MRI.
-The tumor was still there on the pancreas but there was no change.
+I flew to Tampa in October 2019 for an MRI.
+The tumor was still there on the pancreas but it hadn't grown.
 And that was my last MRI because after that came the pandeamic.

-I mentioned that Michele was administering the last treatment I still received while we were in the RV.
+As for treatments, I mentioned that Michele was administering the last treatment I still received while we were in the RV.
 It was a hormone shot given once a month that was supposed to be keeping the cancer stable.
 And get this, it cost $27,000 list price a month.  $27,000!
 But with insurance discount it was only $18,000.
 That is just crazy.
 Fortunately, I had insurance and discovered a copay program from the manufacturer that would pay up to $20,000 of my out-of-pocket expenses.
 You know the insurance company was making a ridiculous profit when they can afford to do that.
 But getting this medication became more and more difficult.
 By early 2020 there were 4 different parties involved.
 The oncologist who prescribed it, the insurance company, the insurance company's specialist pharmacy and the drug company's copay assistance program.
 Try as I might, I simply was not able to get these 4 parties to work together to get me the medication!
 Everyone kept pointing fingers at the others.
 I took this as a sign to stop taking this medication.
 And that was that.
 My last cancer treatment.
 On to the next National Park in the RV!

 If you are interested in what it is like to live a minimalist, nomadic lifestyle check out our book [Working on the Move: A guide for remote workers seeking adventure](https://www.amazon.com/dp/B09MGD3X8F/ref=cm_sw_em_r_mt_dp_TSSVQ5NJMK0QWB1GNCR4)